 Rep. Thomas’s political experience originally began working on U.S. House Speaker Nancy Pelosi’s campaign for the California General Assembly.
 This experienced allowed her to share her expertise with others seeking to serve in elected office.
 In 2018 and 2019, she served as a legislative aide for the Georgia General Assembly and was also a key team member behind the South Fulton’s city-hood efforts.
 She gained an appreciation for leaders that stayed connected to their constituents and was an active presence at community meetings before she took office.
 Since she was first elected, she has remained connected and engaged with her constituents.

-She is the founder of the Georgia Environmental Justice Education and Awareness Symposium, the Apple Day Mobile Unit Health Fair of Georgia and the 2021 Intellectual Summit of South Fulton County.
+She is the founder of the Georgia Environmental Justice Education and Awareness Symposium, the Apple Day Mobile Unit Health Fair of Georgia and the Georgia Green Thumb Awards.
 Rep. Thomas also has served on the boards of several organizations, including Market 166 Co-Op and Grocery Kitchen, Meadow Glen Subdivision and the South Fulton Food Policy Council.
-She is also an active member of South Fulton’s Cliftondale Community Club and a post-seat holder for the Fulton County Democratic Party and serves on the boards for Global Kingdom Academy; and agricultural based boarding school for boys, and the Fulton County Citizens Environmental Board.
+She is also an active member of South Fulton’s Cliftondale Community Club and a post-seat holder for the Fulton County Democratic Party and serves on the boards for Global Kingdom Academy, an agricultural based boarding school for boys, and the Fulton County Citizens Environmental Board.

-Thomas holds a Bachelor of Arts in Public Administration in Political Science from Grambling State University and a Master of Business Administration from Central Michigan University.
+Thomas holds a Bachelor of Arts in Political Science from Grambling State University and a Master of Business Administration from Central Michigan University.